ocaml/v2.ocaml.org/site/meetings/ocaml/2009/index.md

 As of 27th January 2009, the subscription is closed.

-People, who whish to join at the restaurant, should add (R) just after their name in the list.
+People, who wish to join at the restaurant, should add (R) just after their name in the list.
 Organization team will use this list to book the restaurant on Ferburay 3rd.
 You can update your entry until February 2nd.